Cold Cave: Singles series and Full Cold Moon (2012–present)

 In mid-February 2016, a single called "Nothing Is True But You" was released.
 In Spring, Max G. Morton, who played keyboards for a short portion of the band's early days and also collaborated with Eisold on prose and publishing via the singer's own Heartworm Press, rejoined the band.
 At end of August 2016, the band shared another single, an almost cacophonic track called "The Idea of Love".
 In September, they embarked on a domestic mini-tour together with dark electropop act TR/ST.

 In late September 2017, Cold Cave released a single called "Glory", a track reminiscent of early New Order.
 The video accompanying the track revealed a full live band featuring, besides the ever-present Eisold and Amy Lee, steady touring member Max G. Morton, Nils Bue (bass/guitar) and Ryan McMahon (drums).
 The band kicked off a small US tour before heading to Europe to support The Jesus and Mary Chain until mid-October.

 In early April 2018, the band premiered another song, "You & Me & Infinity", and announced a 26-date North American Spring tour with Choir Boy and Black Marble.
 At the end of the month, a new EP bearing the title of their latest single was made available digitally.
 In November of the same year the band headed overseas for a string of selected European dates, again with support from Choir Boy.

+On April 12, 2023, it was announced that Cold Cave will tour in support of Depeche Mode's "Memento Mori" World Tour and will be at the following European dates and cities: May 16 & 18 in Amsterdam, Netherlands.
+May 20 in Antwerp, Belgium.
+May 23 in Stockholm, Sweden.
+May 26 in Leipzig, Germany.
+May 28 in Bratislava, Slovakia.

+In March 2025, the band was featured on vocals on a track called "So Then..." on a new album released by Chris Liebing.